kokosing/git-gifi/README.md

 	git github-configure

 ##### Pull request
+With **git github-request** you can post a new pull request from current branch.
+It is required that branch is not 'master' and it is already pushed.
 In order to create a pull request during **git feature-publish**, please do **git feature-configure** first and enable pull request creation.

 ###Slack